-When the diagnosis of asthma is confirmed and comorbidities addressed, severe asthma is defined as asthma that requires treatment with high-dose inhaled corticosteroids plus a second controller and/or systemic corticosteroids to prevent it from becoming 'uncontrolled' or that remains 'uncontrolled' despite this therapy.
+When the diagnosis of asthma is confirmed and comorbidities addressed, severe asthma is defined as asthma that requires treatment with high-dose inhaled corticosteroids (ICS) plus a second controller and/or systemic corticosteroids to prevent it from becoming 'uncontrolled', or that remains 'uncontrolled' despite this therapy.

 Asthma is a common disease and its frequency sometimes detracts from its potential seriousness.
 In adults with asthma, only 5-10% have severe disease but these individuals carry a substantial proportion of the cost (both in terms of morbidity and economic consideration) and run the highest risk of acute severe exacerbations and death.

 Status asthmaticus is severe asthma that does not respond well to immediate care and is a life-threatening medical emergency.
 Ensuing respiratory failure results in hypoxia, carbon dioxide retention and acidosis.
 The exact mechanism underlying the development of an acute severe asthma attack remains elusive but there appear to be two phenotypes[3, 4]: